Imzzz01/cine-lens12/README.md

 • Front End
   • HTML5 : For structuring the web pages

   • CSS3 : For styling and making the website responsive

   • Javascript (jQuery) : for interactivity and DOM manipulation

   • Bootsrap : For a responsive and sleek design

 • API's
-  • Trakt Tv API : For movie data, including movie titles, images, ratings, and other details.
+  • imdb API : For movie data, including movie titles, images, ratings, and other details.

   • SweetAlert : For displaying notifications when adding or removing movies from favourites.

 • Back End